ErixWong/mssql_db_comparator/docs/readme.md

 ## Project Objective
 For two given database connections, list and compare their respective table structures and field definitions, presenting the comparison results in a user-friendly interface.

+## Development Credits
+Most of the code in this project was developed by GLM-4.5 using the Kilo code development tool.
+Some of the more difficult debugging was completed by Claude Sonnet-3.7, and parts that AI could not solve were debugged manually.
+Thanks to z.ai for the one trillion token gift package!

 ## Directory Structure
 - **Frontend directory**: wwwroot
 - **Backend directory**: backend